SCAPEGOATING BIG PHARMA:

-Caused not by the trusted, authoritative medical prescribers, public health authorities, governmental oversight and safety regulators, and academic and research institutions reassuring a trusting, vulnerable public that addictive Schedule II opioids were just what they needed for the non-medical condition of common chronic pain, with an impotent, compromised mass media along for the ride, but instead caused by – the drug companies meeting the manufactured, predictably lethal demand.
+Caused not by the trusted, authoritative medical prescribers, public health authorities, governmental oversight and safety regulators, and academic and research institutions reassuring a trusting, vulnerable public that addictive Schedule II opioids were just what they needed for the non-medical condition of common chronic pain, with an impotent, compromised mass media along for the ride -no, but instead caused under this fabricated, protective narrative, by the drug companies meeting the manufactured, predictably lethal demand.

 Apart from anomalous exceptions, like Sam Quinones’ unflinchingly “True Tale” in Dreamland – and a new piece in Journalist’s Resource, below – you wouldn’t get that from the necessary fabricated distortions and media focus on Big Pharma as criminal accomplice in the epidemic.
 As if those representatives and executives themselves were distributing the addictive Schedule II opioids, against evidence – all longstanding lines of relevant evidence – predicting harm, as if the pharmaceutical reps and execs were in the exam rooms, coercing MDs and other licensed medical providers, or forging their signatures on the prescriptions.